Equity capital markets in Germany: regulatory overview

 To avoid the creation of fractional shares.

-The exclusion of pre-emption rights is often challenged by shareholders who object to a dilution of their stake in the company.
+The exclusion of pre-emption rights (see Question 6) is often challenged by shareholders who object to a dilution of their stake in the company.
 A rights issue reduces such risk of being challenged.

-In the case of debt for equity swaps, in particular it should be checked whether the same effect could not be achieved in the same way by means of a rights issue (see Question 12), as the exclusion of the pre-emption rights might otherwise not be justified (see Question 6).
+In the case of debt for equity swaps, transactions are sometimes structured as rights issues (see Question 12), since the exclusion of the pre-emption rights may otherwise not be justified (see Question 6).
 In practice, a rights issue and a subsequent rump placement against contribution in kind (receivables vis-à-vis the company) is therefore often seen.

-The principal steps for German as well as for foreign companies when applying for a listing on the regulated market include:
+The principal steps for German and foreign companies when applying for a listing on the regulated market include: